Director of USA

 Marna holds a Bachelor’s Degree in Communications and Anthropology and a Master’s Degree in Organizational Leadership.
-You can email her at [email protected]

 Mel Duncan is a Founding Director for Nonviolent Peaceforce (NP), a world leader in unarmed civilian protection.
 NP provides direct protection to civilians caught in violent conflict and works with local groups on violence deterrence in a variety of conflict areas around the world.
 Mel represented NP at the United Nations where the group has been granted consultative status.
 Two recent UN global reviews cited and recommended unarmed civilian protection.
 The Presbyterian Peace Fellowship honored Mel with their 2010 Peace Seeker award.
 The Fellowship of Reconciliation USA awarded him their 2007 Pfeffer International Peace Prize on behalf of Nonviolent Peaceforce’s “courageous efforts in conflict regions around the world.”
 The Utne Reader named him as one of “50 Visionaries Who are Changing Our World.”
 The American Friends Service Committee nominated Nonviolent Peaceforce for the 2016 Nobel Peace Prize.

 Prior to being the Executive Director, Tiffany Easthom was Program Director for Nonviolent Peaceforce 's Middle East program, Country Director in South Sudan and prior to that for Sri Lanka.
 Tiffany holds a BA in Justice Studies and a MA Degree in Human Security and Peacebuilding from Royal Roads University in Victoria, British Columbia, Canada.
 She also studied peacebuilding in the field in Uganda and served as Country Director for Peace Brigades International in Indonesia.
-You can email her at [email protected].

-Head of Operations, Iraq
+Head of Operations, Ukraine